-Rear: To use the holder, pull it out.
+To use the holder, push the button.

-- Do not place anything else other than cups or drink-cans on the cup holder, as such items may be thrown about in the compartment and possibly injure people in the vehicle during sudden braking or in an accident. - To reduce the chance of injury in case of an accident or a sudden stop while driving, keep the cup holder closed when it is not in use.
+- Do not place anything else other than cups or drink-cans on the cup holder, as such items may be thrown about in the compartment and possibly injure people in the vehicle during sudden braking or in an accident. - To reduce the chance of injury in case of an accident or sudden stop while driving, keep the cup holder closed when it is not in use.